IzK-ArcOS/.github/profile/README.md

 ## License

-The entire ArcOS project and all of it's child objects are licensed under the GPLv3 License.
+The entire ArcOS project and all of its child objects are licensed under the GPLv3 License.

 You can find this license [here](../LICENSE).